fenago/apache-solr/lab_guides/Lab_6.md

-Chapter 6.
+Lab 6.
 Advanced Queries -- Part I
 ----------------------------------------------

-In the previous chapter, we learned how to build indexes using various methods.
-In this chapter, we will see how Solr\'s search works.
+In the previous lab, we learned how to build indexes using various methods.
+In this lab, we will see how Solr\'s search works.
 Solr comes with a large searching kit; by configuring elements from this kit, it provides users with an extensive search experience and returns impressive results with a helpful interface.